MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 > $group.ObjectId
 > ```

-### Manage Restricted access control groups for a non-group site
+### Edit restricted access control groups for a non-group site

 You can add up to 10 Azure AD security groups whose members will be allowed access to the site.
 These can be managed as **Restricted access control groups** when the setting is applied.
 This will limit the site access to members of the specified security groups.

-### Edit restricted access control groups for a non-group site

 To edit a restricted access control group for a non-group site run the following command: